scrabbletank/farhome-rules/book-docs/rules-book.md

 </div>

-<div class='pageNumber auto' style='color:black;  padding-left: 7mm;'></div>
+<div class='pageNumber auto' style='color:black;   padding-left: 11mm;'></div>
 \page

 # Preface

-What once started as a series of homebrew rules has turned into a full fledged rule book.
+What once started as a series of homebrew rules has turned into a full-fledged rule book.
 Inside this book is a set of rules that many of you will be familiar with.
-Anyone who's played a fantasy tabletop roleplaying game has probably rolled dice to hit a goblin, made an athletics check to kick down a door, or cast an iconic fireball into a crowd of monsters.
+Anyone who's played a fantasy tabletop role playing game has probably rolled dice to hit a goblin, made an athletics check to kick down a door, or cast an iconic fireball into a crowd of monsters.
 The rules in this book describe an alternate way to play the same game we've been playing for ages, one that hopefully gives a simplified, more engaging experience that offers players more _freedom_ with their characters.
 And _fun_, because I wouldn't be writing this if I didn't have fun playing it.

 There are a few things here you won't find elsewhere, however.
 There are **no classes** in Farhome.
 Instead you are given a blank slate. **Backgrounds** help define who your character was before becoming an adventurer, leaving how they grow and advance up to you.
 Combat has been streamlined with **action points**, giving you more options in playing your turn.
 Dice rolls are always **contested** by either the GM or another player, keeping the game active and engaging.
 Dice rolls also use a **success/failure** system instead of adding numbers, with failure (and success!) always being a possibility.